kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 ### The SP Snapshot Session Service

 The SP must provide a container that implements the [SnapshotMetadata Service](#the-snapshotmetadata-service-api).
-This container must be configured to communicate with the community provided [external-snapshot-session sidecar](#the-external-snapshot-session-sidecar) over a UNIX domain socket.
+This container must be deployed in a pod alongside the community provided [external-snapshot-session sidecar](#the-external-snapshot-session-sidecar) and configured to communicate with it over a UNIX domain socket.
+Only a single replica of this pod must be configured.

 The SP service decides whether the metadata is returned in *block-based* format (`block_metadata_type` is `FIXED_LENGTH`)